acplt/dbcommands/README.md

+# fb_dbcommands

-dbcommands is a legacy commandline tool for loading and saving databases in ACPLT/RTE
+A legacy commandline tool for loading and saving databases of the [ACPLT/OV runtime environment](https://github.com/acplt/rte) via the ACPLT/KS protocol

 ## Build Requirements
 * cmake